 We envision our organ as the foundation of a variety of musical events in addition to use in worship, with concerts becoming the basis of various outreach and other fund-raising activities.

-Normally, from mid-September to early June, Holy Comforter’s Chorister Program follows the precepts of the Royal School of Church Music in America.
+From mid-September to early June, Holy Comforter’s Chorister Program follows the precepts of the Royal School of Church Music in America.
 Modeled after the cathedral choir school tradition, the choristers learn about music, liturgy, teamwork, and leadership.
-The Choristers sing weekly at the 9:00 a.m. liturgy, and occasionally at special services throughout the season.
+The Choristers sing weekly at the 9:30 a.m. liturgy, and occasionally at special services throughout the season.
 There is no fee to participate in the program.
 Choristers are encouraged to participate in local choir festivals and regional summer training courses.
 Scholarships are available for these types of events.
 Young people are eligible to participate in the Chorister Program beginning in second grade, and can continue through high school.